department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

       Mark your calendar
     </h4>
     <p class="usa-alert-text">
       In most situations you have <b>one year</b> from the date on your decision letter to request a decision review.
-The deadline to file may be different if you have a <a href="/decision-reviews/fiduciary-claims/">fiduciary claim</a> or a <a href="/decision-reviews/multiple-party-claims/">multiple party claim</a>, or you’re filing a Supplemental Claim.
+The deadline to file may be different if you have a <a href="/decision-reviews/fiduciary-claims/">fiduciary claim</a>, a <a href="/decision-reviews/multiple-party-claims/">multiple party or contested claim</a>, or you’re filing a [Supplemental Claim](#supplemental-claim).
     </p>
   </div>
 </div>